Thought of the Moment - 2003Sep21

 - do my customers know all that I do for them?

-- when situations arise do I propose solutions, or run for help?
+- when situations arise do I propose solutions?

 And when will people make time to discuss your contributions?
 Well the GM had an answer for that, but only if you can play a good round of golf.